 Get Your Questions Answered in Los Angeles at Healthy Life Bariatrics

-Healthy Life Bariatrics has helped many patients around Los Angeles, Glendale and Encino achieve a healthy weight with sleeve gastrectomy.
-Dr. Babak Moeinolmolki can help you too.
-By opting for the gastric sleeve, you can lose the excess weight, reverse weight-related ailments, and go on to live a happier, healthier, and longer life.
+Healthy Life Bariatrics has helped many patients around Los Angeles, Glendale, and Encino achieve a healthy weight with sleeve gastrectomy.
+Dr. Babak Moeinolmolki can help you, too.
+By opting for the gastric sleeve, you can lose excess weight, reverse weight-related ailments, and live a happier, healthier, and longer life.

 Due to the COVID-19 pandemic, Dr. Moeinolmolki offers telemedicine consultations.
 These web-chat-based meetings will help you determine if you are a good candidate for surgery and will pave the way for an in-person meeting.
-Get started by calling Dr. Moeinolmolki and his accredited surgical team at (310)694-4486.
+Call Dr. Moeinolmolki and his accredited surgical team at (310)807-1735.